 The establishment of the Prince Frederick Town Center as a Transfer Zone, designated to receive increased density using Transferable Development Rights (TDRs) from the sending areas of Agricultural Preservation Districts (APDs).

-The establishment of the Prince Frederick Town Center Architectural Review Committee, appearance code and project review process.
+The establishment of the Prince Frederick Town Center appearance code and project review process.

-The permittance of townhouses and multi-family development in certain development districts.
+The permittance of townhouses and multi-family development in certain development districts, and the reduction in the number of TDRs required to achieve density commiserate with townhouses and apartments, as permitted in the Calvert County Zoning Ordinance.

 The widening of MD 2/4 to six lanes, extending from Sherry Lane to Fox Run Boulevard.

-The near completion of the west loop road (Prince Frederick Boulevard), and the partial completion of the east loop road (Fox Run Boulevard and Chesapeake Boulevard).
+The near completion of the west loop road (Prince Frederick Boulevard), and the partial completion of the east loop road (Fox Run Boulevard, Fairgrounds Road, Main Street and Armory Road).

 The provision of expanded public water and sewer service.

-The location of several government and civic uses in the Town Center such as the Calvert County Library, the Calvert Pines Senior Center, the Calvert County Health Department, the Calvert County Department of Social Services, the University of Maryland Extension Office, the Housing Authority of Calvert County, the Small Business Development Center, the Prince Frederick Volunteer Fire Department, the Prince Frederick Rescue Squad, the Calvert County Sheriff’s Office, amongst several others.c
+The location of several government and civic uses in the Town Center, such as the Calvert County Library, the Calvert Pines Senior Center, the Calvert County Health Department, the Calvert County Department of Social Services, the University of Maryland Extension Office, the Housing Authority of Calvert County, the Small Business Development Center, the Prince Frederick Volunteer Fire Department, the Prince Frederick Rescue Squad, the Calvert County Sheriff’s Office, amongst several others.

+The acquisition of properties along Main Street to house the Department of Public Safety and for redevelopment purposes to establish centralized continuum of care for the vulnerable segments of the county’s population.

+The redevelopment of the County Administration Building, the Prince Frederick Volunteer Fire Department and the Prince Frederick Rescue Squad, as well as major improvement projects to the Calvert County Courthouse.